sudipto1992/RNA-seq-pipeline/README.md

 Guide to run this RNASeq pipeline.

 Download SRR from NCBI SRA archive:
-    1. To enable, make sure you have the list of SRR in SRR_Acc_List.txt
+    1. To enable, make sure you have the list of SRR in the config file.
     2. Flag downloadSRR: True
     3. If you fetching input files from SRR, flag iscompressed: False, because input srr files are automatically converted to fastq.